 I have not had to be admitted back into the hospital even once.

-I have not had to worry about how I was going to get to and from Rochester or who was going to drive me.
+I was going to get to and from Rochester or who was going to drive me.

 I have not had to worry about strictures.